 Realize the Insurance Claims’ Adjuster Has Authority to Go Higher

 When you receive that initial offer from the insurance company, the adjuster will tell you that the amount you are being offered is what they think your claim is worth.
 During negotiations, you may also hear the insurance claims’ adjuster state that they do not have the authority to offer higher.

 While they might not tell you how much they are authorized to give you in your case, and they will do their best to convince you that the amount they offered is the highest allowed, the reality is that an adjuster has much more authority.
-Your attorney knows this tactic and can negotiate with the insurance company to move up their “bottom line” so that you get the compensation you deserve.
+Your lawyer knows this tactic and can negotiate with the insurance company to move up their “bottom line” so that you get the compensation you deserve.

 Properly Rejecting the Settlement Offer